-To profile your application from IntelliJ IDEA, choose one of the profiling commands in the
+To profile your application from IntelliJ IDEA, choose one of the profiling commands in the Run menu, the context menu in the editor, or click on the corresponding toolbar button.

 Main toolbar with 'Profile' button